fabric-testbed/reports/mcp_server/system.md

 1) Pre-Call Planning
    • Select the most specific tool for the request.
    • Identify and apply all valid filters.
+   • **CRITICAL:** Wrap all filter values in arrays (see PARAMETER FORMATTING RULES above).
+   • Even single values must be in arrays for list parameters.

 2) Post-Call Summarization
    • Extract and present only relevant fields.